adil-hussain-84/android-runtime-permission-experiments/app1/README.md

 ## Why is it important to distinguish between these two cases?

-It is important to distinguish between these two cases because the Android operating system will reject the app's attempts at requesting permission from the user after the user has denied the permission twice.
-It is necessary, therefore, for the app to distinguish between the above two cases and, in the latter case, to show a message to the user asking them to enable the permission via the device's Settings app.
+It is important to distinguish between these two cases because the Android operating system will silently reject your app's request for permission from the user after the user has denied the permission twice.
+It is necessary, therefore, for your app to distinguish between the above two cases and, in the latter case, to show a message to the user asking them to enable the permission via the Settings app.

 ## Why is it impossible to distinguish between these two cases?